huachengli/SALEc-2D-public/README.md

 Features implemented in SALEc2d:

-1. Parallelism/use MPI to accelerated the simulation.
+1. Parallelism/use MPI to accelerate the simulation.

 2. Absorbing Boundary/Sponge boundary condition(SBC) and Perfect Match layers(PML) boundary have been implemented.
 The layers recommended for SBC and PML are 50 and 30 respectively.